RFP/Contract Services and Information

 Schedules:

-One Stops (Labor Exchange Services (LE) and Training Unit Services (TU))
+One-Stops (Labor Exchange Services (LE) and Training Unit Services (TU))

 Labor Exchange Policies:

-- LE Policy 01 Orientation
+- LE Policy 01 Registration

 - LE Policy 03 Jobs for Veterans Act